 This boot does feature Gore-Tex liners for waterproof and breathable function on the trail so it’s pretty hard to argue against the value.

-The Vasque Breeze Hiking Boots are some best lightweight hiking shoes you can buy, highly recommended.
+The Vasque Breeze are some best lightweight hiking boots you can buy, highly recommended.

 My first pair of hiking boots (and last) were a pair of Asolo Fugitives.
 While those boots didn’t make the list, the Asolo TPS 520 GV has a spot for one of the most well-loved boots on the trail.